george2621/Portfolio-Grid/README.md

-# MyResume - A simple website by NodeJs and Handlebars - <a href="https://portfolio-ggg.herokuapp.com/">Demo</a>
+# MyPortfolio - A simple website by NodeJs and Handlebars - <a href="https://portfolio-ggg.herokuapp.com/">Demo</a>

 <img  src='./public/img/home.png' >